040code/040code/_posts/2018-02-14-service-discovery.md

     non-secure-port: ${EXTERNAL_PORT}
 ```

 With this approach the discovery agent becomes obsolete and we can retrieve the information for discovery through standard Amazon features.
+The example I have described in this post is just one way to implement service discovery in ECS, many alternatives are available.